AN INTRODUCTION TO COFFEE BEANS

 Coffea Arabica

-Commonly known as Arabica, this species has sweet, fruity, nutty characteristics which is highly desirable.
-Arabica beans do not have a high caffeine content in comparison to its other family members.
+Coffea Arabica, native to Ethiopia and Yemen, is a superior species of the Coffea family with sweet, fruity, nutty characteristics that are highly desirable.
+Arabica beans have a lower caffeine content than other family members.

 Coffea Canephora